DAVID M. HART, AIA

 CIVIC AND PROFESSIONAL COMMITTEE WORK:

-National Register of Peer Professionals, GSA (General Services Administration), 2002 to present.
+National Register of Peer Professionals, GSA (General Services Administration),

 Member, Boston Society of Architects, Historic Resources Committee